Princess Mary Adelaide of Cambridge: Marriage

 By the age of 30, Mary Adelaide was still unmarried.
-This situation was largely of her own choosing, as she had declared that she did not want to leave Britain, and would not marry a husband who would require her to live abroad.
-Suitors for her hand included Prince Wilhelm of Baden; the Duke of Brunswick; and the Duke of Saxe-Meiningen, while reportedly Napoleon III considered proposing to her but was deterred by her unwillingness to leave her home country.
-At one point Victor Emmanuel II of Italy was thought of as possible husband for Mary Adelaide.
-He had a scandalous reputation and was a notorious womanizer; it was said that whenever he visited a country he went to the theatre and music halls and sent notes propositioning the chorus girls.
+At one point, King Victor Emmanuel II of Italy was thought of as possible husband for Mary Adelaide.
+He had a scandalous reputation and was a notorious womaniser; it was said that whenever he visited a country, he went to the theatre and music halls and sent notes propositioning the chorus girls.
 His behaviour in England did little to enhance his reputation.
 Mary Adelaide's above-average weight (earning her the disparaging epithet of "Fat Mary") and lack of income were also considered to deter potential suitors, as was her advancing age.
-However, her royal rank prevented her from marrying someone not of royal blood, and Mary had reportedly resigned herself to living out her days as a "jolly old maid".
-Her cousin, Queen Victoria, and Victoria's son the Prince of Wales took pity on her and attempted to arrange pairings.